Atlantic.Net Blog

 Java is an open-source, powerful, and widely used programming language.
 It is used to build web-based applications, games, chatbots, enterprise applications, and more.
 It is cross-platform and can be run on all operating systems.

 You will require an IDE on your system to develop Java applications.
-The Java package is offered by OpenJDK or Oracle JDK.
-Java JDK is a free, open-source, and powerful software development environment used for developing Java Applications.
-JDK is a collection of programming tools including Javac, JRE, Jar, and Java.
+OpenJDK or Oracle JDK offers the Java package.
+Java JDK is a free, open-source, and powerful software development environment for developing Java Applications.
+JDK is a collection of programming tools, including Javac, JRE, Jar, and Java.

 Install OpenJDK 18

-At the time of writing this article, the latest version of Java OpenJDK is version 18.
-By default, the latest version is not available in the Oracle Linux 8 default repository, so you will need to install it from the source.
+When writing this article, the latest version of Java OpenJDK is version 18.
+The newest version is unavailable in the Oracle Linux 8 default repository, so you must install it from the source.

-First, download the latest version of OpenJDK from the Java official website:
+First, update your Operating System, and then download the latest version of OpenJDK from the Java official website:

 curl -O https://download.java.net/java/GA/jdk18/43f95e8614114aeaa8e8a5fcf20a682d/36/GPL/openjdk-18_linux-x64_bin.tar.gz